Skip to main content

 Are you prioritizing the right vulnerabilities?
-Do you have a clear view of your assets, or is something getting overlooked?
-These are just a few points that can lead to costly gaps in your security.
+Do you have a clear view of your assets, or is something slipping through the cracks?
+These critical gaps can lead to costly security risks.

-Let’s break down the top five vulnerability management mistakes companies often make and how to make sure you’re not one of them.
+Let’s break down the top 5 vulnerability management mistakes companies make and how to ensure you’re not one of them!

 1. Lack of Prioritization